gusztavvargadr/packer/samples/README.md

 ## Overview

-See the links below for the details of the templates.
+See the links below for the details of the available templates.

 ### Operating systems